-Light from Tate: 1700s to Now (25 Feb 2023 — 25 Jun 2023) features more than 70 artworks in different media – including painting, photography, sculpture, installation, drawing and moving image – from the 18th century to the present day.
+Light from Tate: 1700s to Now (1 Mar 2023 — 25 Jun 2023) features more than 70 artworks in different media – including painting, photography, sculpture, installation, drawing and moving image – from the 18th century to the present day.
 Light has long captivated artists – spiritually, scientifically, mythologically, technically and aesthetically – and Light from Tate showcases over 200 years of experimentation and play with light by international artists including JMW Turner, John Constable, Claude Monet, Wassily Kandinsky, Bridget Riley, Josef Albers, Olafur James, Lis Rhodes, Vilhelm Hammershøi, Dan Flavin, Liliane Lijn, Tacita Dean and Pae White.
-This ticketed exhibition is discounted to $10 pp for booked education groups and will appeal to ākonga of science, technology and music as well as visual arts, social sciences and English.
-Kaiako are invited to a FREE preview of Light from Tate on Wednesday 8 March, including a talk by Senior Curator, International Art Sophie Matthieson and refreshments.
+This ticketed exhibition is discounted to $10pp for booked education groups and will appeal to ākonga of science, technology and music as well as visual arts, social sciences and English.
+Kaiako are invited to a free preview of Light from Tate on Wednesday 8 March, including a talk by Senior Curator, International Art Sophie Matthieson and refreshments.
 Book here.

 Guide Kaiārahi (10 Jul 2021 — 31 Dec 2024) Made from hundreds of shimmering crystals, Reuben Paterson’s (Ngāti Rangitihi, Ngāi Tūhoe, Tūhourangi) ten-metre-high waka rises vertically from the Gallery’s forecourt pool.
 The inspiration for the crystalline sculpture originated in the well-known legend of a phantom waka that appeared at Lake Tarawera ten days before the eruption of Mt Tarawera in 1886.
 Hovering above the Gallery’s forecourt pool like a compass needle in vertical orientation, the magnificent waka suggests navigation to worlds beyond our own.
 Visiting groups will stop for a brief kōrero about Guide Kaiārahi with one of our educators before entering the Gallery.